 - Cryptography – use of public key cryptography and cryptographies hash functions: essential for transparency and privacy.

-- Game Theory – Nodes of P2P network validates transactions by consensus, following economic incentive mechanisms like Proof of Work or Proof of Stake etc.
+- Game Theory – Nodes of P2P network validate transactions by consensus, following economic incentive mechanisms like Proof of Work or Proof of Stake, etc.

-- Bitcoin – A Peer to Peer Electronic Cash System that would enable people to spend it directly without it going in a financial institution.
+- Bitcoin – A Peer Peer Electronic Cash System that would enable people to spend it directly without it going to a financial institution.
 Blockchain is the technology that runs Bitcoin.

 - Decentralized: A system where no individual has ownership of the system and there is no central point of control.
 In the case of decentralized blockchains, the system is spread over the entire network of users.
 This makes it almost impossible to hack, tamper with or destroy.

 - Cryptocurrencies – The digital currencies that are secured using cryptography and built using blockchain technology.